 - Ability to prioritize competing responsibilities while under pressure.

-- Ability to communicate and interact effectively with patients, co-workers, and other practice.
+- Ability to communicate and interact effectively with patients and co-workers.

 - Ability to work independently; reports to work as scheduled without excessive absences.

 - Ability to work in a computerized environmental setting; computer skills required.

 - Knowledge of normal growth, development, and life cycle changes.
 This also includes knowledge of the physical, psychosocial, and behavioral characteristics of the age specific group for which care is provided.

 - Knowledge of disease entities to recognize complications and therapeutic interventions required.

 - Knowledge of pharmaceuticals to recognize the desired effects, side effects and complications on their use, with emphasis on vasopressors and emergency medications titration of these medications.